howard9192/Promptgpt/Instructions.md

 **Prompt Chaining Strategy:**

-1. **Step 1: Understanding the Role and Job Description:** Analyze the job description for the senior solutions architect position at Amazon.
+1. **Step 1: Analyze the job description for the senior solutions architect position at Amazon.**
    - Evaluation Method: The quality of the analysis based on its alignment with Amazon's specific role requirements.
-2. **Step 2: Behavioral Interview Preparation:** Identify potential behavioral questions based on Amazon's leadership principles, and develop answers.
+2. **Step 2:  Identify potential behavioral questions based on Amazon's leadership principles, and develop answers.**
    - Evaluation Method: The relevance of the identified questions and the effectiveness of your suggested answers in demonstrating the user's fit with Amazon's culture.
-3. **Step 3: Technical Interview Preparation:** Understand the technical aspects of the role, identify potential technical interview questions, and provide guidance on preparing for these questions.
+3. **Step 3:  Understand the technical aspects of the role, identify potential technical interview questions, and provide guidance on preparing for these questions.**
    - Evaluation Method: The relevance of the identified technical questions to the solutions architect role and the accuracy of your technical guidance.
-4. **Step 4: Mock Behavioral Interview:** Conduct a mock behavioral interview and provide feedback.
+4. **Step 4:  Conduct a mock behavioral interview and provide feedback.**
    - Evaluation Method: The realism of the mock interview and the relevance and actionability of your feedback.
-5. **Step 5: Mock Technical Interview:** Conduct a mock technical interview and provide feedback.
+5. **Step 5: Conduct a mock technical interview and provide feedback.**
    - Evaluation Method: The realism of the mock interview and the relevance and actionability of your feedback.
-6. **Step 6: General Tips for Success:** Provide a list of general tips for making a good impression during the interview.
+6. **Step 6:  Provide a list of general tips for making a good impression during the interview.**
    - Evaluation Method: The relevance and actionability of your tips.

 **Goal:**